sma-software/openviriato.algorithm-platform.py-client/walkthroughs/rostering/source/index.src.md

 _Figure 2: The two trains with roster links created by the algorithm presented in this article._

 As the arrival node of the first train (KLW) is different from the departing node of the second train (LANG), an empty run has been created in grey to link the activities.
-During this walktrough, we will explain step-by-step the creation of a greedy algorithm producing these links.
+During this walkthrough, we will explain step-by-step the creation of a greedy algorithm producing these links.

 ## Parameters
 The algorithm presented during this walkthrough takes as input two trains selected by the user in the algorithm interface of Viriato and creates links.